 Computers and mobile phones can be locked by passwords, PINs or gestures, but these locks do not help protect data if the device itself is seized.
 It is relatively simple to bypass these locks, because your data is stored in an easily readable form within the device.
-All an attacker needs to do is to access the storage directly (for example by attaching a computer's hard drive to complete, full-device (or full-disk) a new computer), and the data can be copied or examined without knowing your password.
+All an attacker needs to do is to access the storage directly (for example by attaching a computer's hard drive to a new computer), and the data can be copied or examined without knowing your password.

-it harder for those who steal data to unlock its secrets.
-If you use encryption, your adversary needs not just your device, but also your password to unscramble the encrypted data there's no shortcut.
-There are various confiscated. applications of encryption: full-device encryption, file or folder encryption, Android phones offer this under its chapter).
+By using encryption you can make it harder for those who steal data to unlock its secrets.
+If you use encryption, your adversary needs not just your device, but also your password to unscramble the encrypted data-there's no shortcut.
+There are various applications of encryption: full-device encryption, file or folder encryption, and communication encryption (which will be discussed in the next chapter).